You can tell a lot about a person from the Fortran they write.

 Other languages can indeed use regex, but in Perl, it’s not something you reach for as an afterthought; it’s the default mode.
 The language is designed around the notion that text is fluid, inconsistent, and still manageable without unnecessary complexity.

 There is also a certain discipline inherent in this approach.
 Regex does not allow for ambiguity.
-Either you understand the structure or you don’t; it either matches or it doesn’t.
-This necessitates precision in dealing with messy data, which is a valuable habit that extends far beyond the realm of scripting.
+Either you understand the structure, or you don’t; it either matches or it doesn’t.
+This necessitates precision in handling messy data, a valuable habit that extends far beyond the realm of scripting.

 Like any sharp tool, regex can be misused.
 You can create unreadable one-liners that only you will understand, and maybe only for a brief period.
 However, this is not a flaw of the tool itself; it follows the same principle as any other area of work: if you leave a mess behind, it will come back to haunt you.